ansys/pyansys/doc/source/supported_versions.rst

 * Grayed out Python versions are no longer supported by the current version of the PyAnsys metapackage.
 * Light blue Python versions are currently supported.
-* Dark blue Python versions are upcoming Python releases for which support will be enabled in the future.
+* Dark blue Python versions are upcoming Python releases for which support is expected in the future.

 .. mermaid::
    :caption: Python versions supported by SPEC-0 policy